Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 - Configure `snowsql` to [exit on first error](https://docs.snowflake.com/en/user-guide/snowsql-config#exit-on-error) (`exit_on_error = True`)
 -
 [//]: # (TODO add link to repo, add path where to go)
-- Clone the ... repository, and go to ... directory
+- Clone the ... repository

 ## Project structure
 Duration: 6